Branse Burbridge: Training to instructor

 The squadron was flying the American-built Douglas Havoc.
 The aircraft was initially used as a light bomber but was converted to the night fighter role as its limited range prevented from being used in bombing operations over Germany.
-The machine's nose was equipped with Airborne interception radar which required a second crewman to act as a navigator and radar operator.
+The machine's nose was equipped with aircraft interception (AI) radar, which required a second crewman to act as a navigator and radar operator.
 The lack of space meant the operator had to sit 10 feet behind the pilot and communicate through an intercom which was not always reliable.
 Soon after joining the squadron, the unsuitability of the aircraft as a night fighter became apparent to Burbridge.
 While coming in to land his aircraft, the entire nose-section fell away nearly striking the landing gear.
 While the incident led to the nose being strengthened Burbridge found the Havoc to be sluggish and the firepower inadequate for the intended role.
 There was little Townsend could do.
 With no replacements or re-equipment in sight, 85 Squadron were to continue operating the Havoc.

 In 1942 the Luftwaffe began the so-called "Baedeker Blitz", in retaliation for RAF Bomber Command attacks on German cities.
 The Luftwaffe bombed Ipswich, Poole and Canterbury on the night of the 2/3 June 1942.
 Near Canterbury Burbridge claimed his first successes—a probable Junkers Ju 88 over Ipswich—at 03:30 on 2 June 1942.
 The following night, at 02:50, he damaged a Dornier Do 217 over Canterbury.
-Burbridge was guided to his targets by ground control interception which placed him within in a mile (1.6 km) of the target aircraft.
+Burbridge was guided to his targets by ground control interception which placed him within a mile (1.6 km) of the target aircraft.
 The radio operator guided him with the onboard AI Mk.
 VIII radar set until the enemy was in visual range.
 For his service he was promoted to Flying Officer on 1 July 1942.

 In August 1942 the squadron began to convert onto the de Havilland Mosquito and dispensed with the ineffective Havocs.
 On 15 August Burbridge made his first flight in the aircraft with a Sergeant Webster.
 His first solo flight was on 17 September 1942.

 Burbridge's operational tour expired in October 1942 he was posted as an instructor to 62 OTU at RAF Usworth near Sunderland, Tyne and Wear, and then briefly to 141 and 157 Squadrons.
 While flying from Usworth Burbridge was detailed to instruct at the radar operator's training school.
 Here students were given instruction and experience on night navigation.
 Burbridge flew the Avro Anson on these training flights.
-The aircraft could hold eight students and was equipped with two AI screens.
+The aircraft could hold eight students and was equipped with two AI radar screens.
 The students operated the older AI Mk.
 IV radar sets which had been relegated to second-line duties.
 They were observed by a radar operator instructor.